stephensamonte/Angular-First-App/README.md

 - 2019.01.12 Created initial project and Updated README.md
 - 2019.01.13 Added heroes component with terminal command: '$ ng generate component heroes'

+## Creaate a new hero component
+Use the Angular CLI to generate a new component named hero-detail.
+`ng generate component hero-detail`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.